Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 ### Plan for project completion

 - 2 days max testing microphone as it will likely be highly innacurate but worth ruling out with concrete testing.
 - Further analysis of test data for vibrations to set design threshold.
+INCLUDE EXAMPLES SUCH AS TESTING ON DIFFERENT SURFACES AND FINDING DIFFERENT VIBRATION SOURCES...
 - Run longer timeframe test to establish accuracy.
 - Decide if degredation monitoring is feasible.
 Create a document of next actions and key feedback for Ben.